needle-mirror/com.unity.addressables/Documentation~/BuildLayoutReport.md

 2. Perform a full build of your Addressables content.
 (See [Builds] for more information.)
 3. In a file system window, navigate to the `Library/com.unity.addressables/` folder of your Unity project.
-4. Open the `buildlayout.txt` file in a suitable text editor.
+4. Open the `buildlayout` file in a suitable text editor.

 ## Report data